 But lets be honest, no one is carrying a .22LR pistol for protection.
 Not anyone that’s done their research on ballistics and ammunition.

-This is an incredibly fun range gun for shooters of all ages.
+This is an enjoyable range gun for shooters of all ages, much like the Ruger SR22 pistol.
 If you are looking to pickup a gun that doesn’t break the bank and you can shoot for days and have fun don’t overlook the KelTec CP33.